iscc/iscc-specs/docs/specification.md

 An ISCC generating application must follow these steps in the given order to produce a stable Meta-ID:

 1. Apply Unicode standard [Normalization Form KC (NFKC)](http://www.unicode.org/reports/tr15/#Norm_Forms) separately to all text input values.
+2. Remove all pairs of brackets  `[]`,  `()`,  `{}`, and text inbetween them from `title` and `creators` fields.
+3. Trim all text fields, such that their UTF-8 encoded byte representation does not exceed 128-bytes each.
+The trim point must be such, that it does not cut into multibyte characters.
+The results of this operation will later be stored as base metadata on the blockchain.
+4. Cut all text after the first occurence of a semicolon (`;`) if that semicolon is after the first 25 characters of text.
-2. Trim each normalized input value to its first 128 characters.
+5. Trim each normalized input value to its first 128 characters.
-3. Apply [`normalize_text`](#normalize-text) to the trimmed `title` input value.
+6. Apply [`normalize_text`](#normalize-text) to the trimmed `title` input value.
-4. Apply [`normalize_creators`](#normalize-creators) to the trimmed `creators` input value.
+7. Apply [`normalize_creators`](#normalize-creators) to the trimmed `creators` input value.
-5. Apply [`normalize_text`](#normalize-text) to the trimmed `extra` input value.
+8. Apply [`normalize_text`](#normalize-text) to the trimmed `extra` input value.
-6. Concatenate the results of step 3, 4 and 5 in ascending order.
+9. Concatenate the results of step 3, 4 and 5 in ascending order.
-7. Create a list of 4 character [n-grams](https://en.wikipedia.org/wiki/N-gram) by sliding character-wise through the result of step 6.
+10. Create a list of 4 character [n-grams](https://en.wikipedia.org/wiki/N-gram) by sliding character-wise through the result of step 6.
-8. Encode each n-gram from step 7 to an UTF-8 bytestring and calculate its sha256 digest.
+11. Encode each n-gram from step 7 to an UTF-8 bytestring and calculate its sha256 digest.
-9. Apply `simhash` to the list sha256 digests from step 8.
+12. Apply `simhash` to the list sha256 digests from step 8.
-10. Trim the resulting byte sequence to the first 7 bytes.
+13. Trim the resulting byte sequence to the first 7 bytes.
-11. Prepend the 1-byte component header according to component type and ISCC version (e.g. `0x00`).
+14. Prepend the 1-byte component header according to component type and ISCC version (e.g. `0x00`).
-12. Encode the resulting 8 byte sequence with base32 (no-padding) and return the result.
+15. Encode the resulting 8 byte sequence with base32 (no-padding) and return the result.

 ### Dealing with collisions